 Macro-level policy solutions to promote women's economic empowerment in Africa

-PEP is partnering with the Hewlett Foundation for a two-year initiative (2022-2024) to institutionalize capacity and processes for gender-sensitive policy practice and advocacy in Burkina Faso, Cameroon and Tanzania.
+PEP is partnering with the Hewlett Foundation for a two-year initiative from 2022 to 2024 to establish capacity and processes for gender-sensitive policy practice and advocacy in Burkina Faso, Cameroon and Tanzania.

-To achieve this, PEP will support in-country project teams, composed of local researchers and representatives of target stakeholders (government and non-government), to analyse and effective macro-level policy solutions to advance gender equality, in each of the three countries.
-The evidence that the in-country teams will produce will show, in a traceable way using a state-of-the-art modelling framework, how change for the better can be achieved.
+PEP will support in-country project teams made up of local researchers and stakeholders, including government and non-government representatives, in analyzing effective macro-level policy solutions to advance gender equality.
+The teams will use a state-of-the-art modelling framework to demonstrate how positive change can be achieved.

-The project teams will work closely with various potential research users from among policymaking institutions and other organizations working to advance women's economic empowerment, who would be able to both support the teams’ research efforts and integrate evidence-informed decision-making into their processes.
+The project teams will work closely with policymaking institutions and organizations working to advance women's economic empowerment to support their research efforts and integrate evidence-informed decision-making into their processes.